jameslvdb/jameslvdb.github.io/index.md

 # Howdy!

-I'm currently a Software Engineer at the PGA of America in Frisco, Texas, where I'm building software with Ruby on Rails, GraphQL, and React to support PGA members.
-For my personal projects, I'm mostly building apps in Ruby on Rails or Elixir and Phoenix.
+I'm James!
+I'm a software engineer and tech lead at the [PGA of America](https://www.pga.com), where I'm using Ruby on Rails, GraphQL, and React to build coaching tools for PGA Professionals.
+I love reading, music, golfing (badly), trying new barbecue, and cheering on my favorite sports teams.

 ## Contact Me